fetchcord/FetchCord/README.md

 NOTE: you need neofetch to be also installed for this to work.

+### Via pip (recommended)

+To install fetchcord via pip you can run `pip3 install fetchcord`

+(experimental) To install fetchcord with the GUI requirements, run `pip3 install fetchcord[gui]`

+If you want to remove FetchCord you can run `pip3 uninstall fetchcord`

 ### Via AUR

 On Arch Linux for the git testing version (the less stable version): [fetchcord-testing](https://aur.archlinux.org/packages/fetchcord-testing/)

 And the git version (synced with master): [fetchcord](https://aur.archlinux.org/packages/fetchcord/)

-Historically the stabler release was the one from [pip](#via-pip) but now master will have only the stable releases.

 ### Via Snap

 On systems with snap installed, you can run `sudo snap install fetchcord --classic` to install fetchcord.

-Note that like the AUR version, this version is directly from master, for the stable release use [pip](#via-pip) <!-- remove this if you're not automatically deploying it -->
+Note that like the AUR version, this version is directly from master, for the stable release use [pip](#via-pip-recommended) <!-- remove this if you're not automatically deploying it -->

-### Via pip

-To install fetchcord via pip you can run `pip3 install fetchcord`

-To install fetchcord with the GUI requirements, run `pip3 install fetchcord[gui]`

-If you want to remove FetchCord you can run `pip3 uninstall fetchcord`

-### Run
+### Run on Linux

 Once installed, simply run `fetchcord`.
 The program is also daemonizable meaning you can start it on boot using any method you prefer.

-If you get `fetchcord: command not found`,add `export PATH="$HOME/.local/bin:$PATH"` to your bashrc, or just run `python3 -m fetchcord`.
+If you get `fetchcord: command not found`,add `export PATH="$HOME/.local/bin:$PATH"` to your bashrc, or just run `python3 -m fetch_cord`.

 Optionally for systemd users there is a user-side `fetchcord.service` in this repo that can be installed to `~/.local/share/systemd/user/`, started and enabled on boot using `systemctl --user enable --now fetchcord`.

 ## Installing on MacOS

-To install FetchCord, run `pip3 install FetchCord`

 NOTE: you need neofetch to be also installed for this to work.

+To install fetchcord via pip you can run `pip3 install fetchcord`

+(experimental) To install fetchcord with the GUI requirements, run `pip3 install fetchcord[gui]`

+If you want to remove FetchCord you can run `pip3 uninstall fetchcord`

-### Run
+### Run on MacOS

-simply run `fetchcord`
+Once installed, simply run `fetchcord`.
+The program is also daemonizable meaning you can start it on boot using any method you prefer.

+If you get `fetchcord: command not found`,add `export PATH="$HOME/.local/bin:$PATH"` to your zshrc, or just run `python3 -m fetch_cord`.

 ## Installing on Windows

-To install fetchcord on Windows run `python -m pip install fetchcord neofetch-win`.
-Alternatively, you can use the neofetch package from scoop as well (show more info at the expense of possible GPU detection, for now).
+To install fetchcord on Windows run `pip3 install fetchcord` or `python3 -m pip install fetchcord`.

-### Run
+### Run on Windows

 To run Fetchcord run `fetchcord`

+If you get `fetchcord: command not found`, add your python scripts folder to your PATH or use `python3 -m fetch_cord`.

 ### GUI